TheRealBeef/Beefs-Stationeers-Room-Defogger/README.md

 - Fog transitions based on room sealing and atmospheric composition
 - Distinguishes between sealed rooms, venting rooms, and outdoor areas
 - Configurable fog buffer distances and adjustment speeds

-- Improves storm fog and particle effects for terrain-walled rooms
+- [REMOVED] Improves storm fog and particle effects for terrain-walled rooms
+  - This is likely no longer needed as the improved storm system shouldn't have these issues
-- Dims the sun during appropriate storms
+- [REMOVED] Dims the sun during appropriate storms
+  - Unsure if required, will check and replace if necessary

 ## Requirements